What should I eat with chronic kidney disease?

 Potassium

 Potassium is a mineral we need from food to keep the heart beating and muscles working properly.
-If the kidneys are not working well, potassium in the body can rise too high.
-This is not healthy for the heart.
+If the kidneys aren't working well, potassium levels in the body can become too high and this is not healthy for the heart.
 Your dietitian will advise on what foods are low or high in potassium and how to follow a low potassium diet.
-For example, avoiding bananas, mushrooms, and chocolate and, instead, choosing low potassium foods such as apples, peppers or plain cookies may be advised.
+For example, avoiding certain foods such as chocolate, or processed foods containing potassium additives, may be advised.
+Choosing low-potassium snacks such as apples or plain cookies may instead be encouraged.

 Salt